bigalv69/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- When several *modulefiles* are passed, they are evaluated sequentially in the specified order.
-If one modulefile evaluation raises an error, source sequence continues: environment changes from modules sourced prior the evaluation error are preserved and sequence is resumed with the source of remaining modulefile in list.

  .. only:: html

     .. versionadded:: 4.0